onap/vnfrqts-requirements/docs/Chapter5.rst

 ONAP defines an external network in relation to the VNF and not with regard to the Network Cloud site.
-External networks may also be referred to as “inter-VNF” networks.
+External networks may also be referred to as "inter-VNF" networks.
 An external network connects VMs in a VNF to

 -  VMs in another VNF or